-Admission can also be considered for persons who qualify through the Mature Age Entry Scheme upon successful completion of the relevant examinations as set out in the General Regulations (in the General Information and Regulations Yearbook).
+Admission can also be considered for persons who qualify through the Mature Age Entry CHEme upon successful completion of the relevant examinations as set out in the (General Information and Regulations Prospectus).
 A special application form is available for this purpose.
 Such candidates may also be required to pass a Faculty entry test before admission is considered.